Self Made Vol. 1

-Self Made Vol. 1 is a compilation album by MMG.
+Self Made Vol. 1 is the first compilation album by MMG.
 The album was released on May 24, 2011, by Maybach Music Group and Warner Bros.
 Records.
 It features MMG's new roster additions, Wale, Meek Mill, Teedra Moses, Pill and Stalley along with Torch and Gunplay of Triple C's.
 Outside of the label, the album features guest appearances from Curren$y, Jadakiss, Jeremih, J. Cole, CyHi the Prynce and French Montana.

 "Play Your Part" was previously released on Rick Ross' 2010 mixtape, Ashes to Ashes, while "Pandemonium" was also previously released along with a music video.
 The album was planned to be released on May 24, 2011, but got pushed up one day to May 23, 2011.
 The album sold 58,900 copies in its first week, debuting at number 5 on the US Billboard 200 and number 1 on the Top Rap Albums and Top R&B/Hip Hop Albums charts.
 As of November 25, 2011, the album has sold 183,000 copies in the United States.